shanteacontrols/OpenDeck/README.md

 * Connector for touchscreen
 * Connector for I2C OLED display
 * Additional connectors with 3V+GND and 5V+GND connections

+The L board doesn't have OSC support.
+It focuses on providing lots of I/O specifically for USB and DIN MIDI use-cases.
+OSC functionality is available on a number of supported Ethernet-enabled boards.

 ## Supported boards